 YOU'LL FIND ME...

-I'm an anthropologist and strategist committed to leading teams through exceptional product, service, and systems innovation.
+I'm an anthropologist and strategist committed to exceptional product, service, and systems innovation.
 My experience includes structuring and managing nationwide and global scale initiatives that infuse the entire innovation and design process with awareness of cultural contexts and customer needs.
 I thrive on systemic challenges and see collaboration as a critical component of impactful innovation.
 My approach includes adaptive methodologies (both qualitative and quantitative) and a holistic view of innovation that positions insight development at the intersection of four core cultural perspectives: customer, company, stakeholder, and analogous.

 I'm a visualizer, actualizer, thought partner, catalyst, life-long learner, and occasional alchemist.

 “Getting Ahead of Appropriation: Ethnographic Thinking and Full-Spectrum Insight” Society for Applied Anthropology Meetings, March 2019

 Co-Chair and Host: Film and Animation Screening and Panel, EPIC 2018

 “Curiosity, Adaptation, and Storytelling: How to Use Ethnographic Thinking for More Strategic Innovation” Webinar at Ethnographic Practice in Industry Conference website, August 2018

 “From What to Why: Inverting the Role of Ethnography in Innovation” Webinar at Innovation Learning Network, August 2018

 to Build Strategic Innovation” Connect & Collaborate, Stryker, June 2018

 (with Charley Scull) “Ethnographic Thinking for Wicked Problems: Framing Systemic Challenges and Catalyzing Change” Tutorial at Ethnographic Practice in Industry Conference, September 2016